-When Donald Trump says, “This election is rigged”—he should know.
-His buddies are rigging it.
+When Donald Trump said, “This election is rigged”—he should know.

 Rolling Stone investigative reporter Greg Palast busted Jeb Bush for stealing the 2000 election by purging Black voters from Florida’s electoral rolls.
-Now Palast is back to take a deep dive into the Republicans’ dark operation, Crosscheck, designed to steal a million votes by November.
+Now Palast is back to take a deep dive into the Republicans’ dark operation, Crosscheck, the secret purge list that helped steal the 2016 Election.

 Crosscheck is controlled by a Trump henchman, Kris Kobach, Kansas Secretary of State who claims his computer program has identified 7.2 million people in 29 states who may have voted twice in the same election–a felony crime.
 The catch?
 Most of these “suspects” are minorities—in other words, mainly Democratic voters.
 Yet the lists and the evidence remain “confidential”.

-Palast and his investigative side-kick Badpenny do what it takes to get their hands on the data, analyze it and go find some of these 7.2 million Americans tagged “suspects” and “potential duplicate voters” whose votes are threatened this November.
+Palast and his investigative side-kick Badpenny do what it takes to get their hands on the data, analyze it and go find some of these 7.2 million Americans tagged “suspects” and “potential duplicate voters”.

 They hunt down and confront Kobach with the evidence of his “lynching by laptop.”
 Then they are off to find the billionaires behind this voting scam.
 The search takes Palast from Kansas to the Arctic, the Congo, and to a swanky Hamptons dinner party held by Trump’s sugar-daddy, John Paulson, a.k.a.
 “JP The Foreclosure King.”